 Attention: Home Decor & Renovation Business Owners

-There is no doubt that DIY home decor is one of the most popular topics on Pinterest.
-Whether it’s doing a complete remodeling, a renovation or tweaking small changes Pinners (especially the Millennials) have accumulated over 14 billion home idea pins (images) that reflect their; interests, experiences, values, and in many cases what they can afford.
+There is no doubt that DIY home decor is one of the most popular topics on Pinterest. home av system is also popular in this sphere.
+Whether it’s doing a complete remodeling, finding the perfect rug from somewhere like Bazaar velvet, a renovation or tweaking small changes Pinners (especially the Millennials) have accumulated over 14 billion home idea pins (images) that reflect their; interests, experiences, values, and in many cases what they can afford.
 Pinterest has literally become their go to place for inspiration to architect the life they’ve always dreamed of for themselves and their family.

 As for me personally I’ve been on Pinterest saving my favorite home decor designs for several months now while I wait for my new house to get built.
 I am a baby boomer and I can’t think of a better platform that I can use to help me plan my dream home.

 If your business falls under the home decor category you would be foolish not to have a presence on Pinterest.
 Why?
 We know that the Millennials are Pinterest’s largest audience.
 And Millennials also make up the largest group of home buyers for the second year in a row according to a recent report by Chase and Pinterest.
 One of the most important questions you have to ask yourself as a business when deciding which on a social network to invest in is; where is my target audience researching, planning & shopping on line?

 According to Amy Bonitatibus, Chief Marketing and Communications Officer for Chase Home Lending many home owners are jumping into plans to transform their fixer-uppers into their dream homes.
 Nearly 95% of the Millennials said they planned some kind of renovation in the next three years.

 The report “Pins & Properties: Chasing Your Dream Home” reveals what ideas homeowners are searching for to upgrade their starter homes.
 Let’s begin!